Das Marienleben

 Das Marienleben (The Life of Mary) is a song cycle by German composer Paul Hindemith.
 The cycle, written for piano and soprano, sets to music a collection of 15 poems by Rainer Maria Rilke that tells the story of the life of Mary.
+The cycle was featured in the 1923 Bauhaus exhibition in Weimar.
 Thirteen years after its 1923 premiere in Frankfurt, Hindemith began extensively revising and reworking the piece, eventually producing a second version which premiered in Hanover in 1948.

 Hindemith also orchestrated six of the songs: four in 1938 and two more in 1948.

 Structure

 The work consists of fifteen movements: